With a chronic illness, you walk every day on the border between the past and the future.

-Well-meaning comments from friends, family, co-workers, or health care professionals can sometimes make things more complicated by saying, “it could have been worse” or saying, “you look good.”
-These are statements that seem to nullify a person’s physical and emotional suffering.
+Well-meaning comments from friends, family, co-workers, or health care professionals can sometimes make things more complicated by saying, “it could have been worse,” or saying, “you look good.”
+These statements seem to nullify a person’s physical and emotional suffering.
 Of course, positive thinking is critical, but it is essential not to make such statements a point of view.
 Indeed, articulating such a point of view is useless and deprives the person of the right to feel sad.
 In short, language is crucial.

 What can the other do?